 - Complex calculated attributes

-Slow Database Commits
+5.2 Slow Database Commits

-If you are commit large amounts of data (1000s of rows), you might consider using batching to improve performance.
-Additionally, check for the use of the “Refresh in Client” property.
+If you are committing large amounts of data (for example, thousands of rows), you might consider using batching to improve performance.
+Additionally, check for use of the Refresh in client property.

 Below is an example of how to retrieve in batches.
 You can do something quite similar for commits as well.
-This article will be expanded in the future to include a complete example of a batch retrieve and a batch commit.

-Refresh in Client
+5.2.2 Refresh in Client

-The “Refresh in Client” property of a change or commit activity is quite useful to provide updated information to your user.
-However, when committing large numbers of rows, this can slow you application down as it attempts to update thousands of rows in your client’s browser.
+The Refresh in client property of a change or commit activity is quite useful to provide updated information to your user.
+However, when committing large numbers of rows, this can slow you application down, as it attempts to update thousands of rows in your client’s browser.
 Consider turning it off if possible.

-If you find that you have a slow sub microflow, begin the process of identifying the slow activity within the microflow, based on the Slow Microflows section above.
+If you find that you have a slow sub-microflow, begin the process of identifying the slow activity within the microflow, based on the Slow Microflows section above.

-General Slow Microflow (No Specific Activity Identified)
+5.4 General Slow Microflow (No Specific Activity Identified)

-- Many Commits
+5.4.1 Many Commits

 If you find yourself committing data inside a loop, you can typically optimize this by making changes to your entities and storing them into a list.
 For example, consider this microflow:

 Every time the loop executes, an Order object is committed.
-You can optimize this by committing the entire list outside the loop, after processing is completed.
-Simply set the commit property to no on the _Change Order _activity, then add a commit of the entire OrderList outside the loop:
+You can optimize this by committing the entire list outside the loop after processing is completed.
+Simply set the Commit property to No on the Change order activity, then add a commit of the entire OrderList outside the loop:

 This ultimately reduces the number of database operations that need to be performed during execution of your microflow, thus enhancing performance.

 If your microflow performs multiple retrieves, especially in a loop, this may be the cause of your performance issues.
 To optimize this, think about how you could retrieve data in lists outside of a loop.

-Unnecessary / Nested Loops
+5.4.3 Unnecessary or Nested Loops

-As always, make sure you look at retrieves and commits performed in your loops, and try to minimize them wherever possible.
+As always, make sure you look at the retrieves and commits performed in your loops, and try to minimize them wherever possible.